About Me. . .

 Michelle has held numerous Board of Directors and Committee positions with such organizations as Adult Learning Systems (non-profit mental health), the Michigan College Personnel Association (including a term as President), Delta Omicron International Music Fraternity (current member of the Finance Committee) and Detroit's Historic Boston-Edison Residential District.
 Ms. May is a member of the American String Teachers Association, the Detroit Federation of Musicians (Local 5), the American Counseling Association, voting member of the Detroit Music Awards and an Associate Member of the Chicago Chapter of the Recording Academy.

-In 2018, Michelle was chosen to receive a prestigious Kresge Foundation Artist Fellowship.
+In 2018, Michelle was chosen to receive a prestigious Artist Fellowship from the Kresge Arts in Detroit Program administered by the Kresge Foundation.

 Michelle is married to Ronald Vincent James.